-The Corporation would next use the remaining balance of the Clearing Fund, on a pro-rata basis as determined by the size of each non-defaulting Clearing Member's contribution.
+• Other Clearing Members Clearing Fund Deposits.
+The Corporation would next applyuse the remaining balances inbalance of the Clearing Fund, on a pro-rata basis as determined by the size of each non-defaulting Clearing Member's contribution.

 The above set of financial resources (listed in (i) to (iii)) which form the Prefunded Financial Resources of the Default Waterfall and are readily available for the Corporation to extinguish financial losses stemming from a participant default are deemed highly reliable as they are under the control of CDCC and for this sole purpose.
 All Margin and Clearing Fund deposits are subject to a first ranking security interest granted by the Clearing Members to CDCC for such purpose.